 - Have the rest of your probiotics bottle ready for recent partners

-Every body is different, and if you're ever in that situation, you might not experience what I did.
+Every body is different, and if you're ever in that situation, you might not experience what my friend did.
 But don't say I didn't warn you.

 95% sounds fan-freaking-tastic to people with average luck.

 But my luck wasn't average when I was 22, was it?
-I told an ex-partner (who inserted bare without asking, I should add) that I tested positive and I got treated.
-A month later, when we met up again, he forced himself on me without protection.
+I told an ex-partner (who inserted bare without asking, I should add) that I tested positive, and I got treated.
+A month later, when we saw each other again, he forced himself on me without protection.
 In the aftermath, I had more than one night of scouring PubMed and overanalyzing numbers on my phone screen at 3 AM.

-I found the probability of, for example, my treatment (or his treatment) failing AND me getting a false negative afterward.
+I found the probability of, for example, treatment failing AND me getting a false negative afterward.
 It wasn't rational to fixate on that estimated half of a percent — a 1 in 200 chance.
 (I assumed that the chance of treatment failure was 5% and false negative was 10%)

 So what happens if someone's in that 5% where chlamydia treatment fails?